foozyerdooz/alexa-skill-simple-py-phrase/README.md

 e.g. "I'd like to know about *fish*", "Tell me about *snails*", "What's the thing with *dogs*".
 All of these utterances, if tied to the same **Intent**, would end up being processed by the same handler in Lambda, with only the data that gets passed to Lambda changing ('fish', or 'snails', or 'dogs').

 For now, we are starting simple to illustrate the moving parts: A simple invocation with a hard-coded response.

+*Note: Everything done below results in the JSON model, included in the is project (**SimplePhrase.json**).
+You can manually configure the model using the console(below), or just drag and drop a pre-baked JSON file model into the **JSON Editor** in the console.*

+### Console Instructions
+1. Create a new Skill - 'SimplePhrase'
+2. Choose **Custom** model, and click on the *Create Skill* button.
+3. Now you will find yourself in the Skills developer console.
+Click on **Invocation** on the left panel.
+4. Type *quote engine* in the Skill Invocation name.
+5. Move on to the **Intents**.
+The 3 existing built-in intents are there so that Alexa can respond to Cancel, Help and Stop phrases.
+It isn't necessary to do anything with these built-in intents as this is a simple example.
+However, as you do more complex interaction logic with Alexa, giving users an exit path and help instructions is important.
+6. **Add** a new Intent.
+Select **Create custom intent**.
+Call it *GetRandomQuote*.
+7. Add a new **Sample Utterance** - *'Hit me with a quote'*.
+8. Add another one *'quote me up'*
+9. Add a final one *'what's today's quote'*
+10. We are not using **slots** in this example, as there is no data or parameters to be passed into the Lambda function.
+11. **Save** the model.
+12. **Build** the model.
+13. Compare the JSON from the **JSON Editor** with the contens of the file in this project *SimplePhrase.json*.
+It should match if you have followed the instructions